 Advancement to candidacy requires successful completion of the Doctoral Qualifying Examination.
-This is accomplished via faculty evaluation of a portfolio prepared by the student under the guidance of his or her advisor.
+This is accomplished via faculty evaluation of a pilot study prepared by the student under the guidance of his or her advisor.
 Details of the Qualifying Examination are available from the Department Office.

 Policy on Doctoral Residency